oracle/terraform-provider-oci/website/docs/d/database_database.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database.
 * `last_backup_timestamp` - The date and time when the latest database backup was created.
-* `lifecycle_details` - Additional information about the current lifecycleState.
+* `lifecycle_details` - Additional information about the current lifecycle state.
 * `ncharacter_set` - The national character set for the database.
 * `pdb_name` - The name of the pluggable database.
 The name must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 Special characters are not permitted.
 Pluggable database should not be same as database name.
 * `source_database_point_in_time_recovery_timestamp` - Point in time recovery timeStamp of the source database at which cloned database system is cloned from the source database system, as described in [RFC 3339](https://tools.ietf.org/rfc/rfc3339)